 NORTHWESTERN GULF OF MEXICO

 Exploration and mapping activities in and around the sanctuary have led to an updated habitat classification scheme for the Northwestern Gulf of Mexico.
-The original scheme was proposed by early explorers and marine biologists, Tom Bright, Richard Rezak and Dave McGrail, to name a few.
+The original scheme was proposed by early explorers and marine biologists, Tom Bright, Richard Rezak and David McGrail, to name a few.